Measurement Bounds for Sparse Signal Ensembles via Graphical Models: Distributed Measurement Bounds

 Our proof of Theorem~\ref{theo:achstep1} is presented in Section~\ref{sec:centralpf}.
 The proof is based on a bipartite graph formulation that represents the dependencies between the obtained measurements $Y$ and the coefficients in the value vector $\Theta$.
 Intuitively, the bipartite graph arises from an interpretation of the matrix $\Upsilon = \Phi P$ as a biadjacency matrix~\cite{berge}.
 The graph is fundamental both in the derivation of the number of measurements needed for each sensor and in the formulation of a combinatorial recovery procedure for the case where $P$ is unknown; we revisit that problem in Section~\ref{sec:unk} below.

-Although Theorem~\ref{theo:achstep1} can be invoked with any feasible location matrix, it yields the most favorable bounds when invoked using a location matrix that contains just $D$ columns.
+Although Theorem~\ref{theo:achstep1} can be invoked with any feasible location matrix, the right hand side of (\ref{eq:achCondition1}) takes its lowest values when Theorem~\ref{theo:achstep1} is invoked using a location matrix that contains just $D$ columns.
 One implication of this theorem is that, when a location matrix $P \in \mathcal{P}_F(X)$ is known, reconstruction of a signal ensemble $X$ can be achieved using fewer than $\|x_j\|_0$ measurements at some or all of the sensors $j$.
 This highlights the benefit of joint reconstruction in DCS.

 Our second main result establishes that the the measurement bound presented in Theorem~\ref{theo:achstep1} cannot be improved.
 We defer the proof of the following theorem to Appendix~\ref{app:cnv}.

 \begin{THEO} {\em (Converse)} Let $X$ denote a signal ensemble, and let $P \in \mathcal{P}_F(X)$ be a full-rank location matrix in a common/innovation ESM $\mathcal{P}$.
 For each $j \in \Lambda$, let $\Phi_j$ be an $M_j \times N$ matrix (not necessarily random).
 If